Ali29raza/ATS-Resume-System/README.md

 ## How It Works

 1. **Input**:
-   - Users provide a job description and upload a resume in PDF format.
+   - HR professionals provide a job description and upload a resume in PDF format.

 2. **AI-Powered Analysis**:
    - The app uses Google Generative AI to process the resume and job description, performing three key functions: